 Professor of PET Physics

 Paul Marsden is Professor of PET Physics in the School of Biomedical Engineering & Imaging Sciences at King's College London.
-He is also Director for PET Physics at the King' College London & Guys and St Thomas' PET Centre.
+He is also Director for PET Physics at the King's College London & Guys and St Thomas' PET Centre.
 Paul Marsden has been involved in PET imaging for most of his career and has worked in most aspects of the field.
 His research interests cover PET methodology and applications.

 Medical Physics Technologist